 Chiastozygus spissus Bergen in Bralower & Bergen, 1998

-Species of Chiastozygus are characterised by a double wall and a central area that is almost entirely occupied by a diagonal cross whose arms are divided into two halves.
+Species of Chiastozygus are characterised by a single wall and a proto inner wall enclosing a central area that is almost completely occupied by a diagonal cross whose arms consist of three rows of longitudinal segments.
+The median row is markedly narrower than the adjacent rows.

 Bralower, T. J. & Bergen, J. A. 1998.
 Cenomanian–Santonian calcareous nannofossil biostratigraphy of a transect of cores drilled across the Western Interior Seaway.
 In: Dean, W. E. & Arthur, M. A. (Eds.)
 Stratigraphy and paleoenvironments of the Cretaceous Western Interior Seaway.
 SEPM Concepts in Sedimentology and Paleontology.
 59–77.